vadimpk/gses-2023/README.md

 1. Clone the repository: `git clone https://github.com/vadimpk/gses-2023.git`
 2. Navigate to the project directory: `cd gses-2023`
-3. Run `make run`

 ## Usage

 ### Prerequisites

-1. Create `local/files` directory in the root directory of the project.
+1. Create `local/` directory in the root directory of the project.
 This is where the database file will be stored.
 2. Get API key from [CoinAPI](https://www.coinapi.io/).
-Or you can use my API key, which is already in the code.
+Or you can use my API key, which you can find in `config/config.go`.
 3. Sign up for [MailGun](https://www.mailgun.com/) account.
 You will need to verify your domain and get your API key.
-4. Create a `.env` file in the root directory of the project and add the following variables:
+4. Fill `.env` file in the root directory of the project with the following variables:

 ```
 GSES_COIN_API_KEY=<your_coin_api_key>